Space

 2. Installation Tutorial

-The deployment of Space requires a Linux/Unix machine.
+The deployment of Space requires a Linux/Unix machine with GPU.
 We recommend using conda/mamba and create a virtual environment to manage all the dependencies.
 If you did not install conda before, please install conda/mamba first.

 We provide the environment file, allowing users to quickly deploy Space using the following command.